 Altogether, the evidence suggests that IF may be a practical dietary strategy for fat loss and health improvements.

 Decreases in FFM may also be an issue due to the long fasting hours without dietary protein availability.

-Therefore if you are contemplating IF, find a routine that works for you, focus on high protein meals when you do eat, and remember to exercise!
+Therefore if you are contemplating IF, find a routine that works for you, focus on high-protein snacks/food when you do eat, and remember to exercise!

 Low carbohydrate/high fat (LCHF), ketogenic diet

-The LCHF diet has vastly become the most popular ‘diet’ of late, which advocates that carbohydrate intake should be limited to less than 25-50g per day.
+The LCHF diet is a popular ‘diet’ of late, which advocates that an intake of healthy carbs should be limited to less than 25-50g per day.